esprfid/esp-rfid/README.md

 ### Software

 #### Using Compiled Binaries
-Compiled binaries and a helper for flashing are available in directory /compiledbin.
+[Compiled binaries and the flasher tool](https://github.com/omersiar/esp-rfid/tree/master/compiledbin) are available in directory /compiledbin.
 On Windows you can use "flash.bat" it will ask you which COM port that ESP is connected and then flashes it.
 You can use any flashing tool and do the flashing manually.
 The flashing process itself has been described at numerous places on Internet.

 #### Building From Source
-Please install Arduino IDE if you didn't already, then add ESP8266 Core (Beware!
-Install Git Version) on top of it.
+Please install Arduino IDE if you didn't already, then add ESP8266 Core (**Beware!
+[Install Git Version](https://github.com/esp8266/Arduino#using-git-version)**) on top of it.
 Additional Library download links are listed below:

 * [Arduino IDE](http://www.arduino.cc) - The development IDE
 * [ESP8266 Core for Arduino IDE](https://github.com/esp8266/Arduino) - ESP8266 Core